djs/vivify/README.md

 Windows Scripting Host environment to modify the system PATH without losing nested environment variables or merging user and system paths.

+## TODO

+* Add devivification script for testing and general fun
+* Enhance addtopath.vbs to allow user path modification and not to duplicate entries
+* Figure out how to reduce installation to one step

 This is a work in progress.
 Caveat Emptor.